Sparse Polynomial Matrix Optimization: Acknowledgements

 \section{Acknowledgements}

-The authors thank Yang Zheng, Mareike Dressler, and Timo de Wolff for discussions about term sparsity patterns in \acp{PMI}, and thank Roy S. Smith for his advice, support, and funding.
+We sincerely thank the Associate Editor and reviewers for their insightful comments, which have significantly improved the manuscript.
+The authors thank Shenyuan Ma, Yang Zheng, Mareike Dressler, and Timo de Wolff for discussions about term sparsity patterns in \acp{PMI}, and thank Roy S. Smith for his advice, support, and funding.